Forex Trading in Kenya

 Online Forex Trading in Kenya is regulated & can be done legally via authorized Forex Brokers.

 The Regulatory body responsible for Regulating Online Forex Brokers in Kenya is the Capital Markets Authority (CMA).
-As of January 2022, there are 6 Registered Online Forex Brokers authorized by the Capital Markets Authority (CMA).
+As of January 2024, there are 7 registered online forex brokers authorized by the Capital Markets Authority (CMA).

 The CMA has advised Kenyan citizens who wish to trade in the foreign exchange market to do so with brokers who are authorized by the CMA.
 This advice is important as this would protect traders against bad business practices by illegal & offshore brokers.